 Requests to terminate from a practicum site placement should only be made under serious circumstances and as a last resort.
-Students wishing to terminate from a practicum site must submit a written request to the Associate Director of Clinical Training and Community Engagement and the MA Program Director.
+Students wishing to terminate from a practicum site must submit a written request to the Associate Director of Clinical Training and Community Engagement and the UW MA Program Director.
 The request must include: 1) reasons for wishing to terminate from the site; and 2) steps already taken by the student and site to improve the situation.
-After the request is evaluated, the Associate Director of Clinical Training and Community Engagement will then contact the practicum site supervisor.
+After the request is evaluated, the Associate Director of Clinical Training and Community Engagement will then contact the practicum site supervisor to discuss the identified concerns.